Aruni Kashyap

 Aruni Kashyap is an Indian writer, translator, and academic from Assam, India.
 He writes in Assamese and English and translates from Assamese.
-His works have appeared in publications such as The New York Times, Boston Review, The Guardian and The Hindu, and have won several awards.
-He is an Associate Professor of English and the Director of the Creative Writing Program at the University of Georgia.
+His works have appeared in publications such as The New York Times, Boston Review, The Guardian, and The Hindu, and have won several awards.
+He is an associate professor of English and the Director of the Creative Writing Program at the University of Georgia.

-Kashyap is known for his works The House with a Thousand Stories (2013) and the short story collections His Father's Disease (2019) and The Way You Want to Be Loved (2024).
+Kashyap is known for his novel The House with a Thousand Stories (2013) and the short story collections His Father's Disease (2019) and The Way You Want to Be Loved (2024).
 His work often explores the political conflicts of his home state of Assam, focusing on themes of insurgency, identity, and displacement.

 Career

 Kashyap writes in both English and Assamese.
 His debut novel, The House with a Thousand Stories, was published by Viking in 2013.
 The novel, set in Mayong in rural Assam, explores the impact of the insurgency in Assam on the daily lives of its characters against the backdrop of a family wedding.
 It received critical attention, with reviewers noting its sensitive portrayal of a region often overlooked in mainstream Indian literature.

 His collection of short stories, His Father's Disease, was published in 2019.
 The stories are set in both Assam and the United States, examining themes of cultural misunderstanding, identity, sexuality, and the immigrant experience.
 His poetry collection, There Is No Good Time for Bad News, was published in 2021.
-It was nominated for the 58th Georgia Author of the Year Awards 2022, a finalist for the Marsh Hawk Press Poetry Prize, and the Four Way Books Levis Award in Poetry.
-He has also published short fiction, essays, and poetry in various literary journals, including The Kenyon Review, The New York Times, The Boston Review, AGNI, and World Literature Today.
+It was nominated for the Georgia Author of the Year Awards and was a finalist for the Marsh Hawk Press Poetry Prize and the Four Way Books Levis Award in Poetry.
+He has also published short fiction, essays, and poetry in various literary journals, including The Kenyon Review, The New York Times, and The Boston Review.

-As a translator, Kashyap has worked to bring Assamese literature to a wider audience.
-He translated Indira Goswami's novel The Bronze Sword of Thengphakhri Tehsildar and Anuradha Sarma Pujari's My Poems Are Not For Your Ad-Campaign.
+As a translator, Kashyap has translated Indira Goswami's The Bronze Sword of Thengphakhri Tehsildar and Anuradha Sarma Pujari's My Poems Are Not For Your Ad-Campaign.

-Kashyap is an Associate Professor in the Department of English and serves as the Director of the Creative Writing Program at the University of Georgia in Athens, Georgia.
+Kashyap is an associate professor in the Department of English and serves as the Director of the Creative Writing Program at the University of Georgia in Athens, Georgia.